UnknowUser50/Octopus/README.md

 ## Presentation
   Octopus is a script writting in bash.
 I decide to develop a script for all poeple who are new to computer security to make it easier for them.
+Each script output/results will also be written to a text file.
+  **Octopus using existing tools, it only takes their use.
+These tools do not belong to me and I do not give them the rights.**
   Today, Octopus has 3 analysis modules and one for connection.
 The modules are as follow :

 **Main modules**